DaraOladapo/CodeNest.Simple.NETWebProject/README.md

-# CodeNest.Simple.NETWebProject
+# A simple NET Web Project

-## Project
+## Agenda

-A simple ASP.NET Core Web Application to explain some of the building blocks of ASP.NET A movie catalog application
+We'll be working on a simple ASP&#46;NET Core Web Application to explain some of the building blocks of ASP&#46;NET

 We'll treat the following:

-- CRUD Operations
+- Models (View Models, Binding Models, Data Models)
 - Entity Framework
 - Database Migrations
+- CRUD Operations
+- Dependency Injection
+- Routes
+- API Documentation with Swagger
+- Configuraions in ASP&#46;NET Core
+- Using Packages

+## Project

+A movies directory application.

+- Add movie
+- Delete movie
+- Rate Movie
+- Edit movie
+- View all movies
+- View details of a specific movie